said-alrove/tailwindCss/README.md

 * Then, you'll need to install the **tailwindcss**, **postcss**, **autoprefixer** and **vite** dependencies.

 ```
-    npm install -D (--save-dev) tailwindcss postcss autoprefixer vite
+    npm install -D (--save-dev) tailwind postcss autoprefixer vite
 ```

-* Just after it you'll have to build a TailwindCSS config file for postcss *(which you can do by using Tailwind cli)* by using the **npx tailwindcss init -p** (the -p stands for --postcss).
+* Just after it you'll have to build the TailwindCss config file as well as the PostCss one *(which you can do by using the Tailwind-cli)* by running the **npx tailwind init -p** (the -p stands for --postcss).

 ```
     npx tailwindcss init -p